Dandigit/pl-projects/jlox/docs/06-functions.md

 }
 ```

-Lambadas, or anonymous functions, are also supported within Lox, as functions are first class values.
+Lambdas, or anonymous functions, are also supported within Lox, as functions are first class values.
 Here's the function from
-above, but defined using a variable and lambada:
+above, but defined using a variable and lambda:
 ```
 var square = fun (n) {
     return n * n